Audi Q7 Review & Prices

 If you’d rather go for petrol power, it’s worth side-stepping the 340hp 55 TFSI model – it struggles to get 25mpg and costs loads to tax – in favour of the 381hp petrol-electric Q7 plug-in hybrid 55 TFSI e.

-The 55 TFSI e’s ability to travel up to 27 miles on battery power alone could save you a lot of money if you have a short commute and a place to charge your Q7 at home or work.
-It also means the Audi produces low CO2 emissions of no more than 48g/km, so road tax is free in the first year and a bit lower than standard thereafter, though all Q7 models do face the extra charge for cars that cost more than £40,000.
+The 55 TFSI e’s ability to travel up to 29 miles on battery power alone (thanks to a slightly larger battery than the old model, and Audi claims it will do 52 electric miles around town) could save you a lot of money if you have a short commute and a place to charge your Q7 at home or work.
+It also means the Audi produces low CO2 emissions of no more than 60g/km, so road tax is only £20 in the first year and a bit lower than standard thereafter, though all Q7 models do face the extra £410 charge for cars that cost more than £40,000, and you’ll pay £590 from the second year.

 Performance isn’t found wanting, either, because the 55 TFSI e can launch itself from 0-60mph in just 5.9 seconds.
 However, if it's performance you're after, the 507hp Audi SQ7 should be your first port of call.